Ribosome25/Refined_ver2/README.md

 # REFINED generator
-Generate REFINED 2D image representations for numerical data
+Generate REFINED 2D image representations for numerical tabular data.

+Better organized for internal usage.

 ## Dependencies

 TAP `pip install typed-argument-parser`

 myToolbox, see https://github.com/Ribosome25/myToolbox .
-You may clone this repo to your py library dir or the current working dir.
+(You may clone this repo to your py library dir or the current working dir.)

 ## Use as a library

+REFINED save all intermediate results and final images in a designated working dir.

+To generate a REFINED mapping, save the mapping, and generate images:

 ```python
 from refined.refined import Refined